Scream (1996 film): Cultural influence

-Scream helped launch or bolster the careers of its principal stars, including Campbell, Ulrich, Lillard, McGowan, Kennedy, and Arquette.
-Williamson became an in-demand screenwriter, contributing to horror films such as I Know What You Did Last Summer (1997) and television series Dawson's Creek (1998–2003).
-Scream helped revitalize Craven's career after several career setbacks and a string of poor performances.
-Lussier credited his work on Screams opening with his transition to director, beginning with Dracula 2000 (2000).
-Barrymore's involvement helped raised the profile of the horror genre, making it a more attractive prospect for prominent actors instead of relative unknowns.
-In a 2021 interview, Kennedy said he was still approached by fans about his horror rules monologue.
-Lillard described Scream as a "seminal" moment of his career.
-He and Campbell began a two-year relationship during filming, while Cox and Arquette married and eventually divorced.
+Scream is credited with launching or bolstering the careers of its principal cast, including Campbell, Lillard, and Arquette.
+The film's success made Williamson an in-demand screenwriter, leading to a $20-million contract with Miramax and enabling other projects such as I Know What You Did Last Summer and television series Dawson's Creek (1998–2003).
+Scream revitalized Craven's career and re-established him as a mainstream director.
+Editor Patrick Lussier credited his work on the film's opening with helping launch his directing career, beginning with Dracula 2000 (2000).
+Lillard described Scream as a "seminal" moment in his career.